To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 ![3D_Game 101](https://github.com/To-Fujita/Images/blob/master/3D_Game-001.gif "Demo for 3D Game 101")

 ## 3. Tutorials
+I will describe how to create the 3D objects and 3D character in this tutorial.
+Then, try to attach animations to the 3D character for walking.
 ### Step-1: Create New Project
 When you launch GODOT Engine, you will see the Project Manager as below.
 If you launch it at first time, no project appears in the Project Manager.
 Then, please click the "New Project".
 ![Godot 101](https://github.com/To-Fujita/Images/blob/master/Godot-101.jpg "Godot 101")